sakiib/TicTacToe-MiniMax/README.md

 # TicTacToe-MiniMax

-### Tic-Tac-Toe console game against the unbeatable AI that uses MiniMax algorithm.
+### Tic-Tac-Toe console game against an unbeatable AI that uses MiniMax algorithm to choose the best possible move.